-Schiff says Trump's Ukraine call could justify impeachment
+U.S. Democrat Schiff says Trump's Ukraine call could justify impeachment

 Other legislators have called for Democratic leadership to pursue impeachment immediately, but House Speaker Nancy Pelosi, the Democratic leader in the House of Representatives, has so far resisted calls to formally begin the process.

+In a letter to colleagues later on Sunday, Pelosi warned the administration against keeping the details of the whistleblower complaint secret.
+The administration has so far resisted sharing the details of the complaint with lawmakers.

+“If the administration persists in blocking this whistleblower from disclosing to Congress a serious possible breach of constitutional duties by the president, they will be entering a grave new chapter of lawlessness which will take us into a whole new stage of investigation,” Pelosi wrote.

-Trump’s July 25 call with Ukrainian President Volodymyr Zelensky is at the center of an escalating battle in Washington.
+Trump’s July 25 call with Ukrainian President Volodymyr Zelensky is at the center of the escalating battle in Washington.

 News reports on Friday said Trump repeatedly asked Zelensky to investigate whether Biden misused his position as vice president to threaten to withhold U.S. aid unless a prosecutor who was looking into a gas company in which Biden’s son was involved was fired.